-For decades, and still today, the red brown willemite crystals from the New Jersey deposit are referred to as troostite.
-While troostite is now a discredited mineral name, it does have a historical connection to the identifying process involving additional minerals in Franklin.
+For decades the red-brown willemite crystals from the New Jersey deposit have been referred to as troostite.
+While troostite is now a discredited mineral name, it does have a historical connection to identifying additional minerals in Franklin.
 G. Troost, a researcher who studied Franklin minerals and published several articles on the topic, concluded that all of the large-sized red minerals from Franklin were a specific mineral.

 After the mines in this history-making area closed, this writer was privileged to travel deep underground at Sterling Hill for a collecting excursion, before the groundwater rose and nearly filled the mine.
 Shutting off the pumps allowed groundwater to rise, slowly sealing the lower workings forever.
 During my visit in 1987, one of the owners, Dick Hauck, escorted me underground to collect, which included descending to the 1,800-foot level.
 We had to use ladders to descend into the mine since the incline haulage equipment was not available.
 Dick and his brother, Bob, purchased Sterling Hill mine at auction and turned it into a fascinating museum.

 At the 1800-foot level, we were able to see the water level in the next level down, but we had plenty of time to explore and collect.
 With only a hammer, chisel, and ultraviolet light, I was able to locate a nice small vein of calcite-willemite and chop out a few pieces of ore, remembering I had a 1,800-foot vertical climb to make to reach daylight.
-That was quite a fun trip.
-Unfortunately, to my extreme disappointment, the Hauck brothers are no longer associated with the museum.
+That was quite a fun trip!

-While there’s no question, as I’ve explained, willemite is a popular and prolific mineral in the Franklin-Sterling Hill deposit; it’s also present in many mining localities.
+While there’s no question willemite is a popular and prolific mineral in the Franklin-Sterling Hill deposit; it’s also present in many mining localities.
 Although any deposit rich in zinc might produce willemite, it is just a minor product of weathering.
-Using shortwave portable ultraviolet lights while checking several well-documented silver mines in Arizona, willemite often shows up intimately associated with other minerals, like red fluorescing calcite, blue fluorescing fluorite, and even some types of clay.
+Using shortwave portable ultraviolet lights while checking several well-documented silver mines in Arizona, willemite often shows up intimately associated with other minerals, like red fluorescing calcite, blue fluorescing fluorite and even some types of clay.

 Willemite Mined In Tsumeb

-Tsumeb, Namibia is an entirely different story as far as willemite is concerned.
-Though I have not had an opportunity to check any Chinese mines or specimens, it appears Tsumeb is the only other significant specimen source of willemite.
-Tsumeb willemite differs markedly from that of New Jersey speices.
-There are no records of large crystals, and many assume the willemite in this locale is all secondary, unlike New Jersey, where much of the zinc silicate is considered primary.
+Another major source of willemite was Tsumeb, Namibia.
+Tsumeb willemite differs markedly from that of the New Jersey species.
+Tsumeb willemite does not fluoresce.
+There are also no records of large crystals, and many assume the willemite in this locale is all secondary, unlike New Jersey, where much of the zinc silicate is considered primary.

-Tsumeb is also unique in that the deposit has three separate oxide zones due to what is called North Break Fracture.
-This huge fault brought atmospheric oxygen and surface moistures deep underground, resulting in an attack of the primary sulfides.
+Tsumeb is unique because the deposit has three separate oxide zones because of North Break Fracture.
+This huge fault brought atmospheric oxygen and surface moisture deep underground, resulting in an attack of the primary sulfides.
 Also taking place at this time was weathering of the ores, which created a wonderful array of superb secondary species, including willemite, and even more importantly, smithsonite.
 Germany took over operations of the mine in the early 1900s, only to lose it after World War I.

 When Tsumeb crystals were found, they were seldom as much as a centimeter long, and their color ranged from white to yellow.
 Generally, the willemite found in Tsumeb is white in small needle sprays within tufts on a matrix.
 Occasionally the needles reach a centimeter but are usually smaller.
 Another form of willemite appears in rounded or curved surfaces, and sometimes as complete balls.
 These can be of different colors from green to bluish.

 While the Franklin, Sterling Hill deposits are the subject of several studies, admittedly, the most accurate and complete research of the deposits was done by Dr. Peter Dunn, noted researcher based at the Smithsonian Institution.
-I enjoyed visiting with Pete many times and using his lab equipment when at the Smithsonian.
-He spent countless hours on-site, studying, and collecting at the deposits.
 Frequent interviews and discussions with locals, miners, and collectors, helped Dr. Dunn assemble an exceptionally comprehensive group of texts on these complex and historically essential deposits.
 For students of fluorescent willemite and the Franklin-Sterling Hill zinc deposits, Dr. Dunn’s work is the most comprehensive research work available.